Dharmite/photoblog_flex/README.md

 # photoblog_flex

-In this project I created a web page using flexbox.
+In this project I created a image gallery web page using flexbox.

 ## Built With